Bhoopesh123/Grafana/README_Jira.md

-# Grafana
+# Jira Integration with Grafana
 Below Steps will help to integrate Jira with Grafana for Alert Routing for Kubernetes Cluster

-# 1. Install Kube-Prometheus-Stack on ubuntu:
+# 1. Install Jiralert on ubuntu:
 Reference Documentation is as below:

 https://github.com/prometheus-community/jiralert